gisligudjons/Major-Studo-Thesis/README.md

 # Outline Draft

 1. Introduction

-2. Thesis Statement or argument
+    Ending in thesis statement or argument

-3. Literature review
+2. Literature review
-4. Data
+3. Data
-5. Methodology (visualizations)
+4. Methodology (visualizations)
     1. Reasons and Logic
-6. Body
+5. Body
     1. Funeral of a glacier and climate change

         *This is thought of as an entry point for the reader, and as a key narrative point.*

+    2. “The Economy”
-    2. Actions to combat and recent developments
+    3. Actions to combat and recent developments

         *This is the bulk of the research and the thesis itself.
-Contains a lot of information and outlines the current state of things*
+Contains a lot of information and outlines the current state of things.*

+    4. Data
+    5. Methodology (visualizations)
+        1. Reasons and Logic
-    3. ESG actions in numbers (comparisons )
+    6. ESG actions in numbers (comparisons )

         *A main argument chapter and connection finder.*

-7. Conclusion
+6. Conclusion

+    “Building a nature friendly economy”

+    “Financing our survival”

 I feel like I do not have enough experience with creative thesis writing to better define my outline.
 More research is needed